We may collect a share of sales or other compensation from the links on this page.

-Loose fit is a large fit that lacks tailoring, allowing maximum comfort.
+A loose fit is a large fit that lacks tailoring, allowing maximum comfort.
 It also leaves space for more layering as well as freedom for mobility.
 It’s a good choice for freestyle skiers.

 The cut refers to the length of the jacket.
-It can be cropped, hip, thigh, knee or full length.
+It can be cropped, hip, thigh, knee, or full length.
 The choice depends on your coverage preference and style.

 Cropped jackets are quite flattering and compliment the waist.
 Hip-length jackets are a little longer, resembling the style of activewear.

 Thigh and knee-length jackets have their hems at the said areas, respectively.
 This allows coverage and protection.
 As for full-length jackets, they reach below the knee or even to the ankle.
 They provide full coverage and often an appealing silhouette.

 A ski jacket is a piece of apparel that has to withstand wear and tear and extreme weather conditions.
 That’s one reason why you shouldn’t go skiing in your winter jacket.